JohnWJackson/BrawlSimLib/README.md

 # BrawlSimLib

 Combat Simulation Library for StarCraft: BroodWar that performs Monte Carlo Simulations to determine the optimal unit to build.
-Depends on BWAPI and FAP.
+Uses BWAPI 4.3.0 and FAP